emirhanusta/eartquake-mapping/README.md

    - The web application is running at http://localhost:3000.
 You can view the application by directing your browser to this address

-   - Anomalous earthquakes will be shown pinned on the map.
+   - The script will generate earthquakes with magnitudes between 0 and 10, but only Anomalous earthquakes (above magnitude 4) will be shown as fixed on the map.

    - You can stop the script that adds random earthquake data by clicking on the "Scripti Durdur" button.